 The District Judge will indicate a predicted outcome if the case proceeds to a final hearing.
 This indication is not binding, they can either accept or disregard it, but it does tend to play a big part in aiding negotiations.

-If you are able to reach an agreement at any stage of the process, prior to the Final Hearing date, a Consent Order can be drawn up to formally outline the terms and be filed with the court for approval.
+If you are able to reach an agreement at any stage of the process, prior to the Final Hearing date, a Consent Order can be drawn up to formally outline the terms and it will be filed with the Court for approval by a Judge.

 If you are going through this process, it is vital you seek early expert advice to ensure you are properly represented, that you fully understand your legal rights and obligations and that any assets are settled fairly.

-We offer free initial consultations with our family law experts; if you are looking for some initial advice – book yours by completing the appointments form our family law financial agreements page.
+We offer free initial consultations with our family law solicitors; if you are looking for some initial advice – book yours today by simply filling out the form on the left hand side of this page.

-For more information on Finances Following Divorce and Separation, you can download our advice guide here.
+For more information on Finances Following Divorce and Separation, you can download our Top 10 Tips Guide.